g-r-a-n-t/algebraic-structures/README.md

 ver (Group (+) d) = all ver [Closure (+) d, Associativity (+) d, Identity (+) d, Invertibility (+) d]
 ```

-In practice this can be used to verify something like the group integers modulo 7 over addition.
+In practice, this can be used to verify something like the group integers modulo 7 over addition.

 ```haskell
 n7 = [0..6] :: [Mod Integer 7]